 What is mySTART®?

-mySTART is our flexible investment plan for anyone who wants to control how much and how often to invest. mySTART can help you meet short and long-term savings goals, from a holiday to your children’s education or a property purchase.
+Our mySTART® service is . flexible and comprehensive.
+You decide how much and how often to invest, and have access to your money at anytime. mySTART can help you meet short and long-term savings goals, from a holiday to your children’s education or a property purchase.

 You can start investing with as little as $100 per month, or a lump sum of $1,000 and build your own portfolio from our list of Investment Options.
 You control the funds or shares to invest in with the help of an investment adviser, and you can then track your progress using our Client Portal and Mobile App.

 Investments for different types of investment goals.

 We can offer you a choice of investments with different levels and characteristics of risk.

 You can choose from over 190 different investment options, such as global and Australasian equities, investment trusts, New Zealand managed funds, exchange traded funds and listed property trusts.